timvink/mkdocs-git-authors-plugin/README.md

 [MkDocs](https://www.mkdocs.org/) plugin to display git authors of a page.
 Only considers authors of the current lines in the page ('surviving code' using `git blame`).

+Other MkDocs plugins that use information from git:

-If you want to display authors' github user profiles, see [mkdocs-git-committers-plugin](https://github.com/byrnereese/mkdocs-git-committers-plugin).
+- [mkdocs-git-committers-plugin](https://github.com/byrnereese/mkdocs-git-committers-plugin) for displaying authors' github user profiles
+- [mkdocs-git-revision-date-localized-plugin](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) for displaying the last revision date

 ## Setup